ajfisher/plantuino/README.rst

 - Using ZigBee to communicate to a base station to allow for non-wired comms
 - Developing a reporting API to submit the data to various applications (this will probably be related to Pachube somehow)
-- Have individual plants tweet or message otherwise when they need water
 - Hook up to a weather feed in order to determine if the plants will need water
-- Using solenoid valves to control a watering system to the individual plants.

 Dependencies and usage
 ======================